 If you want to, you can make a request for restriction at the same time as you raise another objection.

 A request can be verbal or in writing.
-We recommend you follow up any verbal request in writing because this will allow you to explain your concern, give evidence and state your desired solution.
+We recommend you follow up any verbal request in writing because this will allow you to explain your complaint, give evidence and state your desired solution.
 It will also provide clear proof of your actions if you decide to challenge the organisation’s initial response.

 When you can ask an organisation to restrict the use of your data